TacoBadger/nonprofits-project-7/README.md

 - Donor.
 This is the name of the donor which comprise of both first name and surname.
 - Anonymity.
 This field can be populated with Yes and No. In this example, no one of the 100 donors wanted to be anonymous.
 - Regular Donation.
 This column is populated with regular or one-off donation.
 - Amount.
-This data is great to establish who the biggest donors are.
+This fiels shows the DKK amount of each contribution.
 - Date of donations.
 This data goes from 2018 to 2022.
 - Status reason.
 This data shows whether the donor is an active or passive contributor.